edgi-govdata-archiving/overview/README.md

   Most projects will need coders familiar with **web scrapers** and **harvesters**.
 The Internet Archive uses the WARC format, and **very few people have experience working with WARCS**.
 We have had some difficulty making well-formed WARC's. *[Link to a tool that shows a good example]*

  If possible, **clearly curate the tools that would be helpful** and recruit people who are familiar with them.

+## Most Important Repositories

+We've pinned the three most important repositories to the front page -- [our technical toolkit docs from the event](https://github.com/edgi-govdata-archiving/eot-sprint-toolkit) and [the eis-WARC-archiver](https://github.com/edgi-govdata-archiving/eis-WARC-archiver).
+The latter is, we think, the most reusable of our tools, because it actually implements a harvester that can read CSV files of URL's.
+Some of the other tools are more sophisticated and produce more highly-structured metadata in JSON formats, but none of htem has a working WARC harvester attached to it, so there is, potentially, less to learn.

 ## What Else is in this GH Organization
 The remainder of this repository consists of tools developed during sprints.
 So far this includes: